 Many small and large organizations are getting CMS functionality from software like weblogs or "blogs."

-Indeed there may be more of these CMS-lite tools than there are CMS themselves.
-And although blogs are primarily personal, there are perhaps two million in use.
+Indeed there are definitely more of these CMS-lite tools than there are CMS themselves.
+And although blogs are primarily personal, there are perhaps three to five million in use worldwide.

 Rebecca Blood has written A Weblog History

 is a directory of over 10,000 weblogs and news portals with syndicated RSS news feeds.

 or News Readers let you automatically read multiple weblogs.